CesarAptude/GoodPractices/BestPractices.md

         f.write("some data")
         v = d["bar"]
 python still executes f.close() even if the KeyError exception occurs

+## Line Continuations

+When a logical line of code is longer than the accepted limit, you need to split it over multiple physical lines.
+The Python interpreter will join consecutive lines if the last character of the line is a backslash.
+This is helpful in some cases, but should usually be avoided because of its fragility: a white space added to the end of the line, after the backslash, will break the code and may have unexpected results.

+A better solution is to use parentheses around your elements.
+Left with an unclosed parenthesis on an end-of-line, the Python interpreter will join the next line until the parentheses are closed.
+The same behavior holds for curly and square braces.

+        my_very_big_string = """For a long time I used to go to bed early.
+Sometimes, \
+        when I had put out my candle, my eyes would close so quickly that I had not even \
+        time to say “I’m going to sleep.”"""

+        from some.deep.module.inside.a.module import a_nice_function, another_nice_function, \
+        yet_another_nice_function

+        my_very_big_string = (
+            "For a long time I used to go to bed early.
+Sometimes, " "when I had put out my candle, my eyes would close so quickly " "that I had not even time to say “I’m going to sleep.”"
+        )

+        from some.deep.module.inside.a.module import (
+            a_nice_function, another_nice_function, yet_another_nice_function)

+However, more often than not, having to split a long logical line is a sign that you are trying to do too many things at the same time, which may hinder readability.

 ## Use "set" to check if an element is contained in a (large) list